Bona Mors Confraternity

-The Roman Catholic Bona Mors Confraternity (Bona Mors is Latin for "Good" or "Happy Death") was founded 2 October 1648, in the Church of the Gesu, Rome, by Father Vincenzo Carafa, seventh General of the Society of Jesus.
-In 1729 it was raised to an archconfraternity by Benedict XIII.
+The Roman Catholic Bona Mors Confraternity (lLatin for "Good" or "Happy Death") was founded on 2 October 1648, in the Church of the Gesù, Rome, by Vincenzo Carafa, seventh General of the Society of Jesus.
+In 1729, it was raised to an archconfraternity by Benedict XIII.
 The object of the association is to prepare its members by a well-regulated life to die in peace with God.